 - Biometric screening – Provides a picture of overall health (includes measurements for blood pressure, body mass index, cholesterol, triglycerides & glucose) or

 - Dental exam – Provides a picture of overall dental health (by getting a preventive dental exam) or

-- One coaching session – Provides an opportunity to work with a WebMD/StayWell Health Coach to work toward your goals!
+- One coaching session – Provides an opportunity for you to work with a WebMD Health Coach to help you work toward your goals!

 It’s Your Health: Diabetes

-Note: This Diabetes program qualifies as a Well-Being Activity for the $150 Wellness Incentive.
+Note: This Diabetes program qualifies as a well-being activity for the $150 incentive.